jmgurvitch/art-of-data/pythonlists.md

         for pet in pets:
             print(pet)
         ```

+        Pet stores and then prints the 0th element, then the 1st element, until the last element

     1. Does anything change if we change `pet` to `foo`?

+    No; foo is just another variable name

 ## Model B | Insertion and Deletion
 An athlete keeps track of how many minutes it takes for them to run a mile.